arnav-jain1/Fall_2024/EECS_678/2-Services.md

 - Use gdb to trace execution
 	- Break points to check program state
 - Can also check assembly instructions using -s
-- You move the syscall number to the right register
+- You move the syscall number to the right register (each syscall has its own number)
+- 450 total
+- Sys call table:
+	- listing of all sys calls with their number
+	- Used by kernel to start the right routine
+- Sys calls are more expensive due to mode switch and context switch

 ### Passing params
 Pass additional info thru registers or stack (2)
 1. Pass parms in registers
-	- simple, fastest, limit to 3
+	- simple, fastest, limit to 6 on x86-64, rest on stack
 2. store args in a block on the stack and location is passed thru registers
+	- x86-32
-3. params pushed on stack by program and popped off by OS 1 is hardly used because limit to 3, other 2 dont have a limit
+3. params pushed on stack by program and popped off by OS 1 is hardly used because limit to 3, other 2 dont have a limit Combination most common

 ### types of sys calls
 - Process control